yugabe/Tidy.AdventOfCode/README.md

 For pros, you can switch out any of the underlying services that are registered in the service provider. `IDay` instances are instantiated using DI.

 The Advent of Code server isn't designed to be used this way.
 Please, be mindful and don't use any of your code for malicious purposes, such as DDOSing the server.
 You are identified by your IP address (and specifically, by the session cookie), so consider yourself informed.
+The framework also puts a user-agent header into the requests by default; which is, at the moment, not configurable -- by design.
+If you manage to misuse it, the default client might get banned.
+Please, be considerate of this.

 If you have some questions, feel free to browse the source or open an issue.
 I don't plan to extend the current solution very much (unless public demand shows to or I happen to get another), so if you wish to modify anything in the framework, feel free to open a pull request or fork the repo.